Affordability; large covered cargo area; available 4-cylinder turbodiesel

 |Roadside Assistance||5 Years/60,000 Miles Qualified Fleet Purchases|

-2017 RAM ProMaster -- Ram's latest take on the full-size van offers huge capability, whether you're hauling people or large items.
-With diesel engines and European design, fuel economy is also much better than the Savana's figures.
+2018 Ram ProMaster -- Ram's latest take on the full-size van offers huge capability, whether you're hauling people or large items.
+With diesel engines and European design, the ProMaster's fuel economy is also much better than the Savana's figures.

-2017 Nissan NV -- Most like the Savana in purpose, the truck-based Express offers better driving dynamics, more body style choices and a more modern design.
+2018 Nissan NV -- Most like the Savana in purpose, this truck-based van offers better driving dynamics, more body-style choices and a more modern design.